-Some of the most well-known manufacturers of gas logs are also some of the finest manufacturers in the industry, and you can't go wrong with any one of these brands.
+Some of the most well-known manufacturers of gas logs are also some of the finest manufacturers in the industry, and you can't go wrong with any of these brands.

-- Golden Blount — While they're a younger company in the industry, Golden Blount has excelled in the production of cast refractory log sets that fill the needs of most homeowners.
+Golden Blount — While they're a younger company in the industry, Golden Blount has excelled in the production of cast refractory log sets that fill the needs of most homeowners.
 They offer a wealth of highly configurable burner systems that allow the customer to pair their log sets to the exact burner system they desire.

-- Empire Comfort Systems — A longtime builder of gas floor furnaces and wall heaters, Empire diversified into fireplaces and gas log sets and was the first to employ oxygen depletion sensors in their vent-free gas log sets.
+Empire Comfort Systems — A longtime builder of gas floor furnaces and wall heaters, Empire diversified into fireplaces and gas log sets and was the first to employ oxygen depletion sensors in their vent-free gas log sets.
 An industry leader in vent-free technology, their sets feature many valve and control options, realistic flames, and durable log sets.

-- Rasmussen Gas Logs — Now a common technology in the gas log industry, Rasmussen pioneered the sand pan burner system, which uses silica sand to diffuse fuel gas and create a realistic dancing flame pattern.
+Rasmussen Gas Logs — Now a common technology in the gas log industry, Rasmussen pioneered the sand pan burner system, which uses silica sand to diffuse fuel gas and create a realistic dancing flame pattern.
 This, coupled with highly detailed log sets, means the company continues to be a well-recognized name in the hearth industry.

-Gas logs are a vital piece of an attractive and easy to operate fireplace.
-There are many different options and configurations to choose from.
-Natural Gas, propane, vented, vent-free, see through...
-What do they all mean, and how do they work together?
+Gas logs are a vital piece of an attractive and easy to operate gas-burning fireplace, whether it's masonry construction or a manufactured fireplace.
+There are many different gas log options and configurations to choose from.
+Most gas logs are either natural gas or propane but may be vented, vent-free, or configured for see-through fireplaces.

 Truthfully, there are only four major options in gas logs, and only two decisions to make before you get your dream fireplace.
 The first choice would be a fuel type.
 The second choice is whether or not you need a vented or vent-free log set.